top of page

 In 2024 he partnered with Trent Laves for the enduro rounds, where they won the final enduro round at Morgan Park.
 Nick again placed 2nd in the Class D championship for the year and was runner-up in the outright championship.

-Across the 2023/2024 QPC championships, he has featured on the class podium at every round.
+Across the 2023, 2024 and 2025 QPC championships, he has featured on the class podium at every round.

 Nick has also competed in the Toyota 86 with Replica Tourers at Lakeside Park Raceway, where he won the 86 Trophy by clean-sweeping the round in class.
 He made his national competition debut at the Bathurst International, with Australian Production Cars in 2024.

-In 2025, Nick teamed up with Champ Motorsports for the Bathurst 6 Hour, driving an HSV Astra VX-R with Steve McHugh and Tristan Ellery in Class C.
+In 2025, Nick teamed up with Champ Motorsports for the Bathurst 6 Hour, driving an HSV Astra VX-R with Steve McHugh and Tristan Ellery in Class C, however the car suffered a mechanical failure and was unable to finish the race.

-Off track, Nick is a proud Dad of 3 boys and is an Industrial Controls Electrician, specialising in industrial automation and process control.
+Off track, Nick is a proud Dad of 3 boys and is an Industrial Controls Electrician, specialising in industrial automation and process control - experience which proves invaluble for setting up complex motorsport electronics packages from the likes of MoTeC.

 sponsors